pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/configuration-drift-detection.md

 This feature ignores drift detection for the specified fields.
 In other words, even if the specified fields are different between live state and Git, the application status will not be `Out of Sync`.

 To use this feature, set parameters in the application configuration.
-For more information, see the [configuration reference](../../configuration-reference/#driftdetection) and the following `Syntax` section.
+For more information, see the [configuration reference](../../configuration-reference/#driftdetection) and the following `Example` section.

-#### Syntax
-There are two kinds of block collection in yaml.

-Sequence: This block collection is indicated each entry with a dash and space ("`- `").
-Mapping: This block collection is indicated each entry with a colon and space("`: `").

-Mapping indexes are specified, for example `.foo`.
-Sequence indexes are specified, for example `.2`.
-However, the first index doesn't need the `.`.

-##### Example
+#### Example
 ```yaml
 apiVersion: apps/v1
 kind: Deployment